dengLawrence/WARP-Project/README.md

 - 11/2/2022 : Lab meeting - Began discussing methods needed to meet project requirements and completed sketch of sequence diagram.
 - 11/4/2022 : Warp Sequence Diagram is uploaded. -David
 - 11/6/2022 : ChannelVisualization UML class diagram and test classes for ChannelVisualization & ChannelAnalysis classes created. -Ethan
+- 11/7/2022 : ChannelVisualization placeholder methods were created and the method design file (*MethodIdeas.md*) was created. -Ethan and Lawrence